Go to the Nature Institute’s home page

 The governing image in all this is that of the computer.
 He refers to DNA switches as “fantastic devices [that] translate embryo geography into genetic instructions for making three-dimensional form” (p.
 111).
 The computational powers of the controlling network of switches, he tells us, allow fine-grained management of the expression of individual genes.
 But at the same time the switches are the key to a software-like modularization of the organism, making it possible for entire features (a spot on a wing, an insect’s eye, a digit on a mammal’s foot) to come or go — or be modified in dramatic ways — with the flip of a few switches.

-Can we trace form to something other than form?
+Can we trace form to something other than earlier form?

 All this raises an obvious question, which, in a way, Carroll himself acknowledges.
 Suppose we have a fly embryo divided into three regions marked out by proteins A, B, and C.